kaaengine/kaa/docs/tutorial/part03.rst

                                   frame_dimensions=Vector(103, 74)) for i in range(0, 5)
             ]

-The code is using things we've learned in previous chapter: creating a new Sprite, using crop method and using split_spritesheet to prepare individual animation frames which we'll use later.
+The code is using features we've learned in previous chapter: creating a new Sprite, using crop method and using split_spritesheet to prepare individual animation frames which we'll use later.

 Feel free to review the contents of the :code:`assets/gfx` folder to verify we're loading the files correctly.